 What is a myringoplasty?

-A myringoplasty is an operation to repair a hole in your eardrum.
+A myringoplasty is an operation to repair a hole (perforation) in your eardrum.

-A perforated eardrum can lead to repeated ear infections and poorer hearing.
+Often a perforated eardrum does not cause any problems but it can lead to repeated ear infections and poorer hearing.

 What are the benefits of surgery?

 You should have less risk of repeated ear infections and your hearing may improve.

 Keeping your ear dry by placing cotton wool and Vaseline in your ear when bathing or washing your hair may prevent infection.

 An infection can be treated with antibiotics and a trained healthcare practitioner can clean your ear.

 Your surgeon will need to use a graft (piece of tissue) to cover the hole.

 Your surgeon will place the graft through a cut made either in front of or behind your ear, or inside your ear canal.
 They will usually lift your eardrum, place the graft underneath and support it with a dissolving sponge.
 They will put your eardrum back.